-One significant question is that if we are true born-again Christians, do we need to celebrate or observe the Holy Week?
-In just a mouse click away, we could google dozens of the list of religious holidays (or holydays?)
+One significant question is that if we are genuine born-again Christians, do we need to celebrate or observe the Holy Week?
+In just a mouse click away, we could Google dozens of the list of religious holidays (or holydays?)
 The Jewish religion, Islam, Catholicism, Seventh Day Adventism, among other religious groups observe “holidays requiring absence from work beyond existing Statutory Holidays.”
 What is the meaning of the Christian Holy Week observance among the Catholics and other Christian denominations?

 The Holy Week, according to Wikipedia, is “the last week of Lent, and includes Palm Sunday, Holy Wednesday (Spy Wednesday), Maundy Thursday (Holy Thursday), Good Friday (Holy Friday), and Holy Saturday.”
 Lent, another source tells us that, it “is the 40 day season prior to Easter.
 It is a penitential time of prayer and fasting.”